trisyoungs/aten/doc/50.scripting/98.commands/rw/rw.md

 **int** **readDoubleArray** ( **double** _d_\[\], **int** _n_ )

 Read _n_ consecutive integer values (whose individual size is determined from the result of calling ‘sizeof(double)’) from an unformatted (binary) input file, placing in the array _d_ provided.
 The size of the array provided must be at least _n_.
-The command returns a (Read Success)[/aten/docs/enumerations/readsuccess] integer..
+The command returns a [Read Success](/aten/docs/enumerations/readsuccess) integer..

 For example: